kdabir/awesome-groovy/README.md

 ## Groovy Code Examples
 * [MrHaKi's Goodness](http://mrhaki.blogspot.com/) - Look out for entries titled "Groovy Goodness" , "Grails Goodness", Gradle Goodness"
 * [PLEAC Groovy](http://pleac.sourceforge.net/pleac_groovy/) - Groovy is one of the 3 languages out of 32, having completed 100% of PLEAC examples.
+* [Programming-Idioms](https://programming-idioms.org/) - Standard ways of coding standard things.
+Many of the snippets have a Groovy implementation.

 ## Staying up to date
 * [Groovy Calamari](http://groovycalamari.com/) - Weekly curated publication about the Groovy Ecosystem